-- Rule 9: Each club will be permitted up to two (2) qualifying men's teams and up to two (2) qualifying women's teams. - Rule 10: The provincial Curling Club Championship event will follow a format as indicated in the Provincial Formats section based on the number of qualifying teams out of all affiliated clubs.
+- Teams must have three (3) or more players who have played together in a sanctioned club league during the current curling season. - Clubs that only have mixed or open leagues (i.e., no men's only leagues and / or no women's only leagues) may be granted an exemption to allowing players to form teams for this special event.
+They must receive permission from the NLCA in this case. - For the competitive athlete exemption.
+The rule applies to players who have won a provincial championship, not 3rd or better as stated in the above referenced document. - The provincial Curling Club Championship event will follow a format as indicated in the Provincial Formats section based on the number of qualifying teams out of all affiliated clubs.
 Affiliated clubs, however, may choose any of the qualification processes listed in Rule 10 for their club playdowns.